jj5/kickass-crypto/README.md

 all your existing at-rest data so that it is using the latest key.
 After you have re-encrypted your at-rest data, you can remove the older key.

+The config setting for the key list for the Sodium module is: `CONFIG_SODIUM_SECRET_LIST`.

+The config setting for the key list for the OpenSSL module is: `CONFIG_OPENSSL_SECRET_LIST`.

 **Please be aware:** if you restore an old backup of your database, you will also need to restore your old keys.